Ambrose101b/travelconnect/README.md

 # Mh Ticket Booking System
 * The project is aimed to make a Online Ticket Booking Portal that can any Citizen use to book tickets [Both Train and Bus] online and their data can be maintain computerized on AWS Server.
-* This system can be used for Ticket Booking in Maharastra.
+* This system can be used for Ticket Booking.

 ## TECH/FRAMEWORK USED:
 * HTML